webDva/jekyll-now/about.md

 📢 Hark!

-I'm a software developer.
-I have a passion for building products that serve business models.
+I'm a product maker that has to be resourceful and create innovative solutions for unique problems.
+I have a passion for building products and connecting them with business models.

 However, the overall goal is to serve markets by delivering great value in order to obtain great returns.